danquah/pres-rig-dev-platforms/slides.md

 # Stakeholder management

-Link top-down to your work
+Link top-down to your work, find a way to prioritize

 - Objectives and Key Results (OKR) - but beware.
 - Cost of Delay Devided by Duration (CD3) or similar

 <div class="flex justify-center gap-4">
   <img src="/cd3.png" class="w-1/2" />